College of Education Student Learning Outcomes

 -

-Educational Technology Certificate Learning Outcomes
+Educational Technology Graduate Certificate Program

-Students will plan, develop, communicate, implement, and evaluate technology-infused strategic plans.
+- Students will plan, develop, communicate, implement, and evaluate technology-infused strategic plans.

-Students will maintain and manage a variety of digital tools and resources for use in technology-rich learning environment.
+- Students will maintain and manage a variety of digital tools and resources for use in technology-rich learning environment.

-Students will design, develop, and implement technology-rich learning program that model principles of learning and promote digital age best practices in teaching, learning and assessment.
+- Students will design, develop, and implement technology-rich learning program that model principles of learning and promote digital age best practices in teaching, learning and assessment.

-Students will demonstrate field experience in a working environment where educational technology services and programs are used or developed.
+- Students will demonstrate field experience in a working environment where educational technology services and programs are used or developed.

 -

-Orientation and Mobility Certificate Learning Outcomes
+Orientation and Mobility Graduate Certificate Program

-Students will demonstrate skills in orientation & mobility [based on Academy for Certification of Vision Rehabilitation & Education Professionals (ACVREP) standards], instructional planning, and on-site individualized decision-making in O&M for persons with blindness/low vision through satisfactory completion of a field-based internship supervised by an approved Cooperating COMS.
+- Students will demonstrate skills in orientation & mobility [based on Academy for Certification of Vision Rehabilitation & Education Professionals (ACVREP) standards], instructional planning, and on-site individualized decision-making in O&M for persons with blindness/low vision through satisfactory completion of a field-based internship supervised by an approved Cooperating COMS.

 -

-Special Education Director Certificate Learning Outcomes
+Special Education Director Graduate Certificate Program

-Students will demonstrate competence on the Department of Elementary and Secondary Education (DESE) content standards by earning a satisfactory score on the EAD Building-Level Administrator Content Exam, attaining certification as a Building Principal, and completing course requirements for Special Education Director in a satisfactory manner.
+- Students will demonstrate competence on the Department of Elementary and Secondary Education (DESE) content standards by earning a satisfactory score on the EAD Building-Level Administrator Content Exam, attaining certification as a Building Principal, and completing course requirements for Special Education Director in a satisfactory manner.

-Students will be able to apply the Council for the Accreditation of Educator Preparation (CAEP) standards to their field of study as demonstrated by successfully completing field-based internship in Special Education Director and receiving a satisfactory score on their capstone research project.
+- Students will be able to apply the Council for the Accreditation of Educator Preparation (CAEP) standards to their field of study as demonstrated by successfully completing field-based internship in Special Education Director and receiving a satisfactory score on their capstone research project.